 3. If you cannot focus on audiobooks, don’t skip the preface!

 Before beginning an audiobook, it’s good to familiarise yourself with what kind of story to expect.
 Audiobooks that jump right into the action without setting up the plot may be thrilling, but this approach is not suitable for everyone and can lead to confusion.

 Head over to Amazon or Goodreads and peruse the synopses of different books.
 Once you find a plot or theme that looks interesting, familiarize yourself with the various characters.
 You’ll be more likely to understand and engage in the audiobook if you have background information on the story.

 Some genres work better than others for listening.
 For me, thrillers and mysteries make great audiobooks because of the natural pacing of those genres.

 It can be beneficial to listen to audiobooks for smaller blocks of time and take breaks.
 These breaks allow your mind to stay fresh and focused, which will help you retain the information from the book.
 It’s also important to take breaks to avoid getting overwhelmed or frustrated.
 Breaks will help you stay motivated and keep pushing forward.

-The optimal length of time to listen to audiobooks in one session is around 30 minutes.
+One session’s optimal time to listen to audiobooks is around 30 minutes.
 Listening to audio for longer can lead to fatigue and a decreased ability to focus.
 Personally, 20-30 minutes works well for me.
 You’ll have to find your sweet spot through trial and error.

 5. Alternate between print and audio.